-Tucked away in a charming neighborhood, this culinary haven promised more than just cooking lessons—it was a portal to French culture, history, and, of course, exquisite cuisine.
-There were 10 student chefs, eager to learn some French culinary skills from the owner, Chef Fred.
+Tucked away in a charming neighborhood, Le Foodist promised more than just cooking lessons—it was a portal to French culture, history, and, of course, exquisite cuisine.
+There were 10 student chefs, and we were all eager to learn some French culinary skills from the owner, Chef Fred.
 Le Foodist is a popular culinary experience that offers cooking classes in Paris, wine tastings, and food-related cultural activities to immerse visitors in French gastronomy.
 It is popular for its hands-on approach to teaching traditional French cooking techniques and sharing the stories behind iconic dishes as a cooking class in Paris.

-A Day At The Cooking Class in Paris
+A Typical Day At The Cooking Class in Paris

 Our culinary day began with a visit to a local street market where Chef Fred gave us crash course on cheeses, vegetables, and seafood, and how to identify the freshest ingredients and most reliable farmers.
 We gathered our ingredients for the days cookery and set back to the kitchen to get to work.
 Chef Fred explained all of the cooking tasks for the day.
 We divided into groups, donned our aprons, rolled up our sleeves and got to work.
 There was cauliflower to be chopped, French sauces to be made, potatoes to be sliced and artfully arranged in a baking dish, and pears to be poached.
 The chef guided us through every step, from knife skills to the delicate art of emulsifying sauces.
 Each technique was explained with care, peppered with stories about how these dishes evolved alongside French history.